 Cat enthusiasts are probably the most passionate demographic around.
 We love our cats!
 We wear our love, we record it, we photograph it and we share our love, wholeheartedly.
 While we love our cats and want our cats to love us back, sometimes we get a little too zealous in demonstrating said love to our cats.
 Yes, we want to cuddle and stroke them nonstop, and very often they enjoy the attention — up to a point!
 Cat love bites are the result of our demonstrative nature run amok.
 Anyone who has lived with a cat probably has a story or two about cat love bites.
-Let’s find out how to identify cat love bites versus real cat bites and what to do when they occur.
+Let’s find out how to identify cat love bites versus real cat bites and what to do when cat love bites happen.

 Cat sounds can only provide insight into our cats’ emotions to a point.
 So, we rely on cat body language to figure out how cats feel.
 Ears back, low growl, thumping tail says, “Stay away from me right now.”
 A cat who is cornered and agitated could lash out and attack the perceived threat.
 Watching for escalating aggressive signals from your cat can thwart real cat bites.
 Real cat bites that result in puncture wounds should be addressed right away.

 However, there are times when you and your cat are in the groove.
 You’re giving him a nice ear rub, and he’s looking at you with soft eyes, giving you that cat slow blink kiss.
 He might even start kneading your leg.
 The feeling of mutual admiration is pulsing through the air.
 You start rubbing his shoulders, he seems to really like that area caressed.
 So, you increase the pressure and lean in a little more to ramp up that purr.
 Then, seemingly without warning, he bites down on your hand as you’re petting him.
 The pain probably takes hold of you before you can realize what just happened.
-The cat love bite strikes again!
+Cat loves bites strike again!